Toronto ravine system: Waterways

 The Toronto ravine system forms a part of a larger regional watershed system that encompasses the Golden Horseshoe Greenbelt and the Oak Ridges Moraine.
 The ravine system contains seven watersheds, the Don River, Etobicoke Creek, Highland Creek, Humber River, Mimico Creek, Petticoat Creek, and the Rouge River.
 The Humber watershed is the largest of the seven watersheds, although the Don watershed constitutes the largest percentage of the city's land area, making up 32.5 per cent of the city.
 In total, there is approximately 371 km of watercourses that flow through the city and its ravine.

 Most of the smaller creeks and streams are situated within the city limits of Toronto, although the source for the larger three rivers of the ravine system, the Don, Humber, and Rouge, originates from the Oak Ridges Moraine, a moraine located north of the city.
 The point where the Humber, Don, and Rouge River watersheds meet is near the intersection of Bathurst Street and Jefferson Sideroad at the Vaughan-Richmond Hill boundary.

 Many of the ravines that surround these waterways branch off into smaller ravines, winding through commercial, industrial, and residential neighbourhoods of the city.
-The shape of streams within the ravine system are subject to constant change, with large storms causing the area to flood, and erosion to occur on river banks and meanders.
+During the late summer, many of the smaller streams will slow to a trickle or even disappear completely.
+During the spring and after major storms, creeks in the ravine will often overflow their banks.
+The shape of streams within the ravine system is subject to constant change, with large storms causing the area to flood, and erosion to occur on river banks and meanders.
 In particular, waterways in narrow ravines, and straightened/rechannelled waterways are particularly susceptible to change due to erosion.

 As a result of heavy urbanization around Black Creek, the water quality of the creek is considerably lower in comparison to the other watersheds of the ravine system.

-Fauna and flora
+Biodiversity

 The ravine system holds the greatest variety of ecosystems, species and genetic diversity within the city.
 The variety in species is a result of the mosaic of ecosystems that exists within the system, including forests, wetlands, rivers and streams.
+The connected nature of these habitats helps support the extensive biodiversity within ravines.

+Fauna

-The connected nature of these habitats helps supports the extensive biodiversity within ravines.
-The ravine system serves as a habitat for approximately 1,700 species of animals and plants; including a number of locally, regionally, and provincially sensitive species and species at risk.
+The ravine system serves as a habitat for approximately 1,700 species of animals and plants, including many locally, regionally, and provincially sensitive species and species at risk.
 Approximately 90 per cent of animals that reside in Toronto inhabit the ravine system.

 In addition to providing a habitat in an urban environment, the ravine system also acts as a wildlife corridor, permitting the animals that live within it to travel from one area of the city to another.
 The corridors are of particular importance for wild mammals, as they provide the only safe passage for them to traverse from one part of the city to another to find new mates and establish their own homes.